Nemin32/Nemin32.github.io/soulstorm/_posts/2020-09-16-molluckreturns.md

 ![](/imgs/molre/hideout.png)

-## Weird device
+## Phone

-Behind Molluck and the immediately sympathetic pilot-Slig there is a weird green device that looks like a health station.
+Behind Molluck and the immediately sympathetic pilot-Slig there is a green device with a phone symbol on it.
+Perhaps it'll be later used in the game by Molluck to communicate with the rest of the Cartel.

 ![](/imgs/molre/health.png)